Field Theoretical Study of Disorder in Non-Hermitian Topological Models

 From Eq.~\eqref{eq:selfenergydelta}, we observe that the self-energy is momentum independent, which makes it possible to evaluate the energy vorticity analytically.

-\paragraph*{Non-Hermitian SSH model.} One of the paradigmatic models to study non-Hermitian topological matter in one dimension is the non-Hermitian SSH model for fermions.
-The SSH model describes a bipartite one-dimensional chain with A and B sites obeying a sub-lattice symmetry (see Fig.~\ref{fig:SSHchain} of the SM).
-Here, we consider the non-Hermitian SSH model with intracell hopping that is non-reciprocal in its magnitude.
-This gives rise to a model in which it is easier to move in one direction than in the other.
-The corresponding real-space tight-binding Hamiltonian is given by
+\paragraph*{Non-Hermitian SSH model.} A paradigmatic model to study non-Hermitian topological matter in one dimension is the non-Hermitian SSH model for fermions.
+The SSH model describes a bipartite one-dimensional chain with A and B sites obeying a sub-lattice symmetry (see Fig.~S1 of the SM \cite{SM}).
+Here, we consider the non-Hermitian SSH model with non-reciprocal intracell hopping.
+The corresponding Hamiltonian reads

 where the intra- and inter-cell hopping are denoted by $v$ and $w$, respectively.
-Moreover, the parameter $g$ introduces non-reciprocity in the intracell hopping.
-For $g=0$, the model reduces to the Hermitian SSH chain. $N$ denotes the number of unit cells, such that there are $2N$ sites in total.
-In momentum space, the Hamiltonian takes the form
+Moreover, the parameter $g$ introduces non-reciprocity in the intracell hopping. $N$ denotes the number of unit cells.
+The dispersion relation follows from diagonalising the Hamiltonian in momentum space, yielding